bitprj/devrel/AStarPathfinding/blog.md

 You may have noticed that I have highlighted three functions in yellow (`init_h(), reconstruct_path(), `and` get_neighbors()`).
 We still need to construct these for our algorithm to work.

 The first function `init_h()` is relatively straightforward.
 All we want to do here is cycle through every node in the graph and set its H score.
 We will call a helper function to calculate what the H score should be.
-The H score calculation is as we described it above _all the way back_ in the beginning of this blog.
+The H score calculation is as we described it above all the way back in the beginning of this blog.
 If you don’t remember that’s fine.
 On a grid where no diagonal moves are allowed, the H score is the absolute difference between the row values of a node and the target plus the absolute difference between their column values.
-Hence, our `init_h()` and `calculate_h_score()` look like so
+Hence, our `init_h()` and `calculate_h_score()` look like so:

 ```